hrsoup/comp550_project/README.md

 # Sentence Segmentation via Studying Knowledge from Symbolic Music

-This is the final project for COMP550: natural language processing at McGill University.
+This is the final project for COMP550: natural language processing at McGill University finished by Yifan Xie, Ali Savas, and Marwan Khan.

 ## Installation